szilvia-csernus/community-transport/README.md

 * have control over accepting / declining users who register.
 * have a record of each individual.
 * be able to edit the relevant records of any user.
-* be able delete any user from the database.
+* be able to delete any user from the database.
 * be able to grant admin / volunteer privilages to other users.
 * be able to take away admin / volunteer privilages from other users.
 * have an overview of all current and past transport requests.